mkewest/HOI4-AI-Reference-Data/database/scripting/on_actions_reference.md

 Complete enumeration of all on_actions with scope mappings and triggering conditions.
 For mechanisms and best practices, see [On Actions Core](/scripting/on_actions_core.md).

+> [!NOTE] Updated for 1.14+/2024-11 hooks.
+When adding new on_actions from patches, document scope defaults and temp variables to avoid mis-scoping in scripts.

 ## Periodic On Actions

 Execute at regular intervals during gameplay.